Sustainability

 Environmental factors

-Water tanks are attached to all buildings to capture rain water used within the facility.
+Water tanks are attached to all buildings to capture rainwater used within the facility.